-General liability coverage protects the policy holder against injuries or damages to third parties.
+General liability coverage for commercial solar installations protects the policy holder against injuries or damages to third parties.
 The location of an installation affects the liability coverage needs.
-A installation on the roof of a building will generally need additional liability coverage when compared to a ground-mounted solar install.
+An installation on the roof of a building will generally need additional liability coverage when compared to a ground-mounted solar install.
 Roof mounted systems have additional inherent risk associated with working on roofs and increased stresses on the installation from wind loading.
 Ground installations are usually developed away from urban areas reducing the risk of third party injury or damage.
 The liability coverage limits of ground mounted solar installations tend to be much lower than rooftop systems.
 Risk is greatest during the installation of a solar farm liability coverage is most important during this period.

 Property Risk Insurance

-While warranty coverage does offer some limited coverage from defects and inherent vice this leaves a gap in coverage that can leave a solar installation vulnerable to damages resulting from theft or natural catastrophe.
+While warranty coverage does offer some limited coverage from defects and inherent vices, it leaves a gap in coverage that can make a solar installation vulnerable to damages resulting from theft or natural catastrophe.
 Property risk insurance is intended to fill in the gap left by warranty coverage.
 Property risk compensates the policy holder in the event event of a loss or damages to their property.
 The most common property risks to solar farms are theft of components and natural catastrophe.
 In areas with high risk of natural catastrophes such as earthquakes, hurricanes and tornados catastrophe coverage may need to be purchased in a separate policy.

 Environmental Risk Insurance